nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 ## Basal Rates
 ### Basal Rate Duplicates
-We found that temporal basal duplicates
+We found temporal basal duplicates:

  - in many cases have equal rate
  - About 1/3 differ by 0.005 (rounded?, similar as we found in bolus duplicates)
  - The rest differ by more